nidhishdb/notessite/Javascript/javascript.md

 const curriedMultiply = (a) => (b) => a*b;

+curriedMultiply(2)(3) // 6 , here we're passing arguements to both functions at once

 const multiplyBy5 = curriedMultiply(5); //now we have a function which multiplies any number by 5 multiplyBy5(5); // 25
 multiplyBy5(10); // 50